 Yarn over, insert hook in next stitch, yarn over and pull up loop (3 loops on hook), yarn over and draw through 1 loop (1 chain made), [yarn over and draw through 2 loops] 2 times—1 edc completed.

-Chain 141 (or any odd number of stitches).
+Chain 141 (or any odd number of stitches to increase or decree the width).

 Row 1 (right side): SC in second chain from hook and in each remaining chain; CH 1, turn.